gbd77rc/esp32-iot-x509/docs/DeviceSensorSetup.md

 ![Step 3](./images/Step3.png)

 Once the external ariel is connected and end of the GPS Antenna is placed outside, or has a direct line of sight to the sky.
-Make sure if you have double glazing, this can cause interference as well, so open up the window if you can.
+Make sure if you have double glazing, this can cause interference as well, open up the window if you can.